-A low power wireless energy monitoring node.
-It's designed to sense data from multiple CT current sensors, optically from a pulse-output utility meter and from multiple one-wire temperature sensors.
-It can be powered by 2 x AA batteries or 5V USB.
+A low power, wireless energy monitoring node.
+It's designed to sense data from multiple CT sensors, optically from a pulse-output utility meter and from multiple one-wire temperature sensors.
+It can be powered by 2 AA batteries or 5V at the USB connector.
 Features and hardware details.

 The emonTx is based on the Atmega328 8-bit micro-controller and is fully compatible with Arduino IDE.
 A 5V FTDI to USB cable is required for programming.

 The design is based on the JeeNode.
 It's fully open-source and is designed for easy expandability and compatibility with JeeLabs plug-shields.